saeb-faraji-gargari/focal_sum/README.md

 # focal

 The focal project including focal_sum and focal_mean.
+It is edited.